ocvt/dolabra/README.md

 * 403 is returned if the error is related to permissions or user input (ie trying to signup with a pet on a trip that does not allow pets), otherwise 400 is used for generic errors or whenever we don't 100% know the cause of the issue
+* trip signups include a `short_notice` option indicating if they're ok with changing from waitlist to attend close to when the trip starts.
+It is not currently used.

 ## TODO